da-sneha-das/Taxonomy-Stats-Analysis/Readme.md

 ## Kraken2 brief-

  Kraken2 is a k-mer based taxonomic classification system, which assigns taxonomic labels to DNA sequences.
 It functions based on exact k-mer matches- the classifier matches each k-mer within a query sequence to the lowest common ancestor (LCA) of all genomes containing the given k-mer.
 Kraken2 actually stores minimizers (l-mers) of each k-mer.
 The length of each l-mer must be ≤ the k-mer length.
 Each k-mer is treated by Kraken 2 as if its LCA is the same as its minimizer's LCA.
 Only minimizers of the k-mers in the query sequences are used as database queries.
 Similarly, only minimizers of the k-mers in the reference sequences in the database's genomic library are stored in the database.
 All k-mers are considered to have the same LCA as their minimizer's database LCA value.
+By default, the values of and are 35 and 31 respectively.

 ## Brief explanation about the various fields in Kraken2 and Bracken report